Please refer to the University’s Glossary of Terms for policies and procedures.

 4.2 All University records must be captured in an approved records management system.
 These approved systems appropriately support information and records management processes, and are secure from unauthorised access, damage and misuse.
 Corporate records must not be maintained in email folders, shared drives, personal drives or external storage media as these lack the necessary functionality.
 Endorsed systems for the storage of records are listed in Schedule A.

 4.3 Endorsed systems for the storage of corporate information are listed in the ICT Security - Operational Policy, Schedule A – Business Systems.
-Guidelines on managing information in specific systems are available on the Staff Intranet, including: Information in shared network drives – Guidelines.
+Guidelines on managing information in specific systems are available on the Staff Intranet.

 4.4 To ensure University staff have access to the right information at the right time, regardless of location, all records stored in either RecFind or ECM are required to be captured digitally.